LuSeKa/HoverBot/tools/readme.md

 # Automated ODrive setup for HoverBot
+Once you installed all tools following these instructions https://docs.odriverobotics.com/#downloading-and-installing-tools these two scripts take care of setting up the ODrive for hoverbot (assuming the wiring of the motors and hall sensors is correct).

 All you need to do is
 1. Wire up the ODrive and the motors
 2. Power up the ODrive